rrottmann/managetags/README.md

 mv "test.txt" "test [170106].txt"
 ~~~

- * As you are pleased with the result, we now execute the generated commands.
+ * As you are pleased with the result, we now execute the generated command.

 ~~~
 $ ./managetags.py --path test.txt | sh -x